tomjoht/tomjoht.github.io/_restapicourse/docapis_intro_to_rest_api_doc.md

 ---
 {% include notes.html %}

-## Complete and accurate docs are most important factor in APIs
+## Programmableweb API survey rates doc #1 factor in APIs

 Before we get into the nuts and bolts of documenting REST APIs, let me provide some context about the popularity of REST API documentation market in general.